Prairies & Lakes Region Week of April 17, 2024

 Somerville

-FAIR.
-Water stained; 64 degrees; 0.23 feet below pool.
-Water temperatures dropped a few degrees delaying the spring bite.
-Catfish, crappie, and bluegill are fair on minnows, worms, and stink bait at Somerville Marina early morning.
-Black bass are fair in 3-6 feet of water hitting spinnerbaits, and crankbaits.
-Crappie are fair on the main lake brush piles in 14 feet of water and pilings biting minnows and very small jigs.
-Most catches have eggs.
-Catfish are good and continue to be scattered in shallow water due to the freshwater.
-Larger catfish are fair in deep water on jug lines baited with shad or cut bait.
-Seeing small egg sacks in most catches.
-White bass are good in the lake trolling, using Pet spoons and jigs.
+GOOD.
+Water stained; 68 degrees; 0.54 feet above pool.
+Catfish and crappie are fair, and bluegill are good on minnows, worms, and stink bait at Somerville Marina early morning.
+Black bass are fair in 5-8 feet of water hitting soft plastics and jerkbaits.
+Crappie are fair on the main lake brush piles in 10-15 feet of water and pilings biting minnows and very small jigs.
+Catfish are good in 4-8 feet of water.
+Larger catfish are being caught on jug lines baited with shad or cut bait.
+White bass are good in the lake trolling with Pet spoons and jigs, or anchored with ghost minnows or shad.
 Hybrids are fair, fishing schools, caught on cut bait and 2 ounce jigs.
 Hybrids continue to be caught from shore at the dam and Welch Park areas.
 Report by Weldon Kirk, Fish Tales Guide Service.

 Stillhouse